 Just added that for fun.

 Weddings are wonderful.
-I love them.
-The notes above are areas that have drawn a lot of questions over the years, and that’s why I chose them.
+The notes above are areas that have drawn a lot of questions over the years, and that’s why we chose them.
 How to live out a marriage is a deeper and more profound question.